paulononaka/the_classic_movies_app_example/docs/Technical_Notes.md

 ### Dependency Injection
 - **Rationale**: Facilitates testability and loose coupling between components.
 - **Implementation**: GetIt service locator with proper registration of dependencies at application startup.

+### Environment Variables Strategy
+- **Rationale**: Secure handling of sensitive configuration data without relying on environment files.
+- **Implementation**: Using Dart's `--dart-define` feature to pass environment variables at build/run time.
+- **Benefits**:
+  - No environment files needed in the codebase
+  - Variables are compiled into the binary and not easily extractable
+  - Different values can be used for different environments (dev, staging, prod)
+  - CI/CD pipelines can inject secrets without storing them in the repository
+- **Usage**:
+  - In code: `const String.fromEnvironment('VARIABLE_NAME', defaultValue: 'fallback')`
+  - Command line: `flutter run --dart-define=VARIABLE_NAME=value`
+  - VS Code: Variables defined in launch.json
+  - CI/CD: Variables passed as arguments to build commands